-Amazingly, the cast-iron fence built in 1771 to surround the park still stands.
+Amazingly, the wrought-iron fence built in 1771 to surround the park still stands.

 But it was partly destroyed on the eve of the Revolutionary War, and you can still see the desecration if you look closely.